 },

-keep in mind that in order to be indexed, HTML needs to be generated, and in order for HTML to be generated, next needs to be built. after adding this script and running the build, you should see the pagefind-related files under the public folder.
+Keep in mind that for indexing to work, HTML must be generated, and for HTML to be generated, Next must be built.
+After adding this script and building, you can see pagefind-related files appear under the public folder.

 API Call